jimhigson/oboe.js/README.md

    }))
 ```

 Supply a callback for when something goes wrong.
-An Object is given to the
+An object is given to the
-callback with the fields:
+callback with fields:

  * `thrown`: The error, if one was thrown
  * `statusCode`: The status code, if the request got that far